-- Electrical Fireplace Mantel – If you invest in a high end model, these kinds of fireplaces look like wood fireplaces.
+- Electrical Fireplace Mantel – If you invest in a high-end model, these kinds of fireplaces look like wood fireplaces.
 When you get one of these, you’ll usually receive it as two distinct parts that connect.
 First, you’ll get a mantel in whatever design you’ve chosen.
 Second, you’ll get the main fireplace unit that fits under the mantel where the firebox would normally be.
 Because they rest on the ground, often against a wall or in the corner for certain models, these tend to be quite safe.
 Interestingly, you can also find these kinds of fireplaces built directly into a media console or a TV stand.

 - Electric Fireplace Insert – Let’s say you have an older style fireplace that uses a real flame, but you want to turn that fireplace into one that is 100% electric.
 You would then get an electric fireplace insert.
-They can easily be installed into one of these old fireplace.
+They can easily be installed into one of these old fireplaces.
 These are drastically safer than using the existing fireplace you already have.

-- Wall Mounted Electric Fireplace – Are you interested in getting a fireplace that hangs on the wall or is recessed within it?
+- Wall Mounted Electric Fireplace – Are you interested in getting an electric fireplace that hangs on the wall or is recessed within it?
 That is when you would choose one of these kinds of fireplaces.
-You mount one of these securely with wall mounting brackets and insert the plug into a regular 120 volt electrical outlet nearby.
+You mount one of these securely with wall mounting brackets and insert the plug into a regular 120-volt electrical outlet nearby.
 Of course, they can be in danger of falling if you don’t secure it to the wall properly.
 For a little extra safety and a modern look, you can install these partially or fully into your home’s drywall as long as their is space between two studs.

 - Freestanding Electric Fireplace – If you are looking for an electric heater that you can freely move between rooms and plug into a normal wall outlet, this might be what you are looking for.
 They can look like a fireplace mantel, wood stove, or other design.
 While having an electric fireplace stove can be cool, a freestanding space heater should come with a big warning.
 They typically aren’t as safe as the other three listed.
 They are prone to overheating.
 If the heating element is exposed and not properly projected, something flammable can catch fire if it accidentally touches it for an extended period.
-A space heater like these rarely comes with an automatic shut-off.
-For this reason, it is a good idea to stick to one of the fireplaces listed above and always avoid purchasing low end fireplaces off of Amazon.
+A space heater like this rarely comes with an automatic shut-off.
+For this reason, it is a good idea to stick to one of the fireplaces listed above and always avoid purchasing low-end fireplaces from Amazon.

 How exactly does an electric fireplace function?

 To heat a room, electric fireplaces are pretty simple, and focus on energy efficiency.
 The fireplace sucks in cold air from the room.
-The air quickly gets warmed by an infrared heater or other device within it.
+The air quickly gets warmed by an infrared heater or other devices within it.
 The air is then pushed out to circulate back into your home.
 You need to check the BTU number to know how well a specific electric fireplace can generate heat.
 BTU stands for British Thermal Unit.
 In short, the higher the number you find, the more powerful that particular heating device is.

-If having a fireplace that feels authentic to you is important, it is a good decision to invest in a higher end fireplace.
+If having a fireplace that feels authentic to you is important, it is a good decision to invest in a higher-end fireplace.
 This will ensure that the fire looks real, the fireplace is safety-rated, and your home will remain sufficiently warm.